Call4Cloud | MMP-C | Autopilot | Device Preparation

 After uploading this custom ADMX file to Intune and creating a device configuration profile to configure the Citrix DisableLanguageBar settings, you could end up with a nice 0x20101 error mentioning the fact that the Administrative template failed to be sent to the device

 This was definitely an error that was hard to solve…. at first.
 Luckily we always will have the devicemanagement-enterprise-diagnostics-provider event log.
-When manually syncing the device, within a minute these error messages were shown.
+These error messages were shown within a minute when manually syncing the device.

 As shown above, this error is telling us that the equivalent area name from categories should be limited to 255 characters (Max registry key length).
 When receiving the above error, you will also notice another error popping up mentioning that the data area passed to a system call is too small.

-When taking a closer look at those error messages and the reg file I showed, you can take a wild guess what could be causing the import failure.
+When you examine those error messages and the reg file I showed, you can make a wild guess about what is causing the import failure.

-For each registry key in the reg file, it needed to create a separate “category” with a unique GUID.
-Adding all of those categories together in one string was definitely causing the errors.
-First, I tried solving these errors by changing the reg to ADMX tool itself.
+For each registry key in the reg file, a separate “category” with a unique GUID needed to be created.
+Adding all of those categories together in one string definitely caused the errors.
+First, I tried solving these errors by changing the reg to the ADMX tool itself.

 As shown above, I changed the (sTemp)-4) part to (sTemp)-10) to limit the last amount of characters in the category GUID

-This change solved the 255 chars error but “the data area passed to a system call is too small” error message was still shown.
-Most of the time it’s the simplest idea that pops up in your head that will solve the issue.
+This change solved the 255-character error, but the “the data area passed to a system call is too small” error message remained.
+Most of the time, the simplest idea that pops up in your head will solve the issue.

 As shown below, I removed the additional (not needed) registry keys in the reg file and converted the reg file to a new ADMX file again.